dovezp/x64dbg.plugin.codex/README.md

-# Codex - Simplifying Python-based Solutions
+# Codex - Python-based Management Plugin
 Welcome to Codex, your go-to solution for managing and executing Python-based scripts within [x64dbg](https://x64dbg.com/)!
 Codex is an innovative plugin designed to streamline your workflow in x64dbg.
 It offers a seamless way to store and execute Python-based solutions directly from the disassembler context menu and the x64dbg top plugins menu.

 ### Key Features